Generic name: sodium polystyrene sulfonate [ SOE-dee-um-pol-ee-STEER-een-SUL-foe-nate ]

 Kalexate binds itself to potassium in your digestive tract.
 This helps prevent your body from absorbing too much potassium.

 Kalexate is used to treat high levels of potassium in the blood, also called hyperkalemia.

 Kalexate works differently from other medicines because it passes into your intestines without being absorbed into your blood stream.

-Kalexate may also be used for purposes not listed here.
+Kalexate may also be used for purposes not listed in this medication guide.

 Do not give this medicine orally (by mouth) to a newborn baby.

 Avoid taking other medicines by mouth within 3 hours before or 3 hours after you take Kalexate (or 6 hours before/after if you have slow digestion).